aaronbloomfield/ics/uva/old/syllabus-summer-2021.md

 **Availability:** It is important to me to be available to my students, and to address their concerns.
 If you cannot meet with me during office hours, e-mail and I will try to find the time to meet.
 That being said, like everybody else I am quite busy, so it may take a day or more to find a time to meet.
 And if you have any comments on the course - what is working, what is not working, what can be done better, etc. - I am very interested in hearing about them.
 There is an [anonymous feedback tool through Collab][8], or you can send me an e-mail (please do NOT email the TAs directly).
 I tend to get bogged down by e-mail as the semester progresses, so seeing me "in person" (meaning online office hours) is often a good way to get a more immediate response.

-**Prerequisites:** CS 2150 (Program and Data Representation) or CS 3100 (DSA2) with a grade of C- or above.
+**Prerequisites:** CS 2150 (Program and Data Representation) with a grade of C- or above.
 As per departmental policy, this pre-req will be checked, and if it is not met, you will be de-registered from the course.
 If you are not a UVa student, then you will need to have: three semesters of programming experience, knowledge of programming in C or C++, and knowledge of programming in assembly.

 **Course objectives:** Students who complete the course will: